-For more ideas, borrow a games book from the Resource Room (Games for Girl Scouts, Great Big Book of Children's Games & more!), look in The Girl's Guide to Girl Scouting, Adult Guides for the Leadership Journeys and visit GSUSA.
+For more ideas, borrow a games book from the Resource Room, look in The Girl's Guide to Girl Scouting, Adult Guides for the Leadership Journeys and visit GSUSA.

 As you journey through your Girl Scout year, take Juliette Gordon Low, the founder of Girl Scouts with you!
 Just download and print "Flat Juliette" below.
 Print Juliette on cardstock, color her in, cut her out and she's ready to go!
 We'd love to see pictures of Flat Juliette's travels throughout the year.
 Please email photos with captions about her adventures to Anna Lenz and look for them in future issues of Girlfriends.

 Here is a Girl Scout Promise puzzle to cut out and reassemble.
 Choose the one with lines to cut on or let the girls get creative and make their own!
 For durability print the puzzle on cardstock or glue it onto construction paper before cutting.

 Each girl is given a sheet of paper and folds it four times so that there are 16 squares.
 This is the bingo card.
 Girls walk around the room with the cards and collect signatures from the other troop/group members until all sixteen spaces are filled.
 If you have less than sixteen girls in the troop, include the leaders or allow the girls to fill in "free spaces" (not in a row) or get duplicate signatures on their cards.